stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 > In any case the application and/or JOVE would _still_ need to transform domain types to/from the FFM equivalents even if `jextract` was used to generate the underlying bindings.

-The generated binding will be retained as it will be a useful resource during development.
+The generated source code will be retained since it will be a useful resource during development.

 ## Requirements

-With this decision made (for better or worse) the custom framework and refactoring will require the following:
+With this decision made (for better or worse) the custom framework and refactoring will entail the following:

 * A one-off task to remove all JNA dependencies from the code base.